BaseliyosJacob/Lot1_Lot2_ATO_Betuweroute/README.md

 * **If you haven not already a git-hub username and registration:**
 Please register [here](https://github.com) and send your username for access to the requested repository you need to access to the admin (baseliyos.jacob@deutschebahn.com). **Next step:** please read "if you have already a git-hub username and registration."

-### Overview OCORA Repositories, Link, Description, Access Status and Access Requirements
+### Overview Repositories, Link, Description, Access Status and Access Requirements
 * Username: Please assemble your username by using Surname + lastname + company to have full transparency about the use e.g. BaseliyosJacobDBCargo - this is required to get access!!!
 Thank you very much.

 ## How to drop a questions, comment and review to OCORA?
 Use the issue tracker and open issues